Peterson Birds of North America App

 All apps have issues like these, and none are serious.
 The most important thing is not how problem-free an app is, but how quickly the developers fix them.
 So far, I’ve found Appweaver very responsive, and would not be surprised if many of these things are corrected in short order (and maybe by the time that you’re reading this).

 It’s hard to convey in words, or even pictures, the feel of using an app.
 Honestly, the best way to decide if an app is for you or not is to use it.
 Thankfully, you can do that with the Peterson app, even before you buy it.
 Peterson Feeder Birds of North America is a free, “lite” version of this app.
 It focuses on backyard and feeder birds, and thus contains 162 species (as opposed to 810 in the full app).
-But other than the species selection, it is identical to the full-featured one, even including support for lists and the full complement of “extras”.
+There is also a Peterson Birds Pocket Edition app.
+For only $0.99, you get ALL the species of the full app, including all the field guide illustrations, sounds, maps, and species account text.
+But you lose some cool features, like the additional Peterson guide content and the list capabilities.

 Recommendation